Catherine Heymans: Career and research

 Heymans teaches on the Massive open online course (MOOC) at Coursera on AstroTech: The Science and Technology behind Astronomical Discovery.
 Her research has been funded by the Science and Technology Facilities Council (STFC).

 Awards and honours

 Heymans was awarded the George Darwin Lectureship by the Royal Astronomical Society in 2017.
 In 2018 she was elected a Fellow of the Royal Society of Edinburgh (FRSE).

 In May 2021, she was the first woman appointed as the Astronomer Royal for Scotland, and the 11th person to hold the post.

+Personal life

+Heymans has a partner and three children.
+Her partner volunteered to do the major part of the childcare.
+In March 2022, she contracted long COVID.
+In May 2023, she was suffering from long Covid, but had been able to continue some research activities by working in half-hour spurts.

+With her colleague from Edinburgh University, Joe Zuntz, Heymans has performed comedy routines based on astronomy.